 Children must use a child seat until they’re 12 years old or 135 centimetres tall, whichever comes first.
 After that, they must wear a seat belt.

-It’s vital to get the right one and fit it properly – see our guide here, which also includes some links to other useful sources of information.
+It’s vital to get the right one and fit it properly – see our guide on choosing the right car seat here, which also includes some links to other useful sources of information.

 Avoid driving long distances with newborns